RiyadunNabi/MiniToolbox/02_GithubRepoDownloader/README.md

    └─▶ create Blob → fake <a> click → browser saves the .zip
 ```

 Everything here runs client-side.
-There's no backend server of yours involved
+There's no backend server involved at all —
-at all — it's just your browser talking straight to GitHub's API.
+it's just your browser talking straight to GitHub's API.